douglassjohnandrew/EnhancedInvokeVBA/README.md

 First, set the EntryMethodParameterDefs argument to be **"num1 As Integer, num2 As Integer"**

-Then, the enhanced code file that the library creates will look like this:
+Then, the library will create an enhanced code file (named MessageBoxDemo-Enhanced.vb) that looks like this:

 ```vb
 ' Helper functions and subs are moved to the top of this file, outside the Main function